 Many wrongful death claims are never filed because the families of the deceased feel that they have a low chance of success.
 They may also be wary of attorneys that don’t place their interests first.

 Rosenfeld Injury Lawyers has fought on behalf of thousands of families across Illinois to help them find justice following the loss of a loved one and your interests and needs are our priority.
 For this reason, we offer free consultations so that you can have your questions and concerns answered by a lawyer without any risk or obligation and if we do take on your case, you will not be required to pay us until we have successfully secured compensation on your behalf.

-Contact us today to schedule your free consultation with a Chicago wrongful death attorney.
+Contact us today to schedule your free consultation with one of our Chicago wrongful death lawyers.

-Read more about our specific types of Illinois wrongful death lawsuits below:
+Read more about specific types of Illinois wrongful death lawsuits our office handle below:

 - Pharmacy Error Fatality

 - DUI Auto Accident Death

 - Child Fatalities

 - Auto Accident Wrongful Death